 – Chris Bergh, South Florida Conservation Director

-Our efforts to restore coral reefs around the world can help mitigate the impacts of climate change and protect coastal communities.
+Our efforts to restore coral reefs around the world can help these systems become more resilient to the impacts of climate change and protect coastal communities.

 Coral reefs have been in decline in Florida since the 1970s due to a combination of stressors, some that still exist and some that have largely been reduced.
 However, live coral cover remains less than 10% and no significant recruitment of corals has been observed in the last 10 years.